slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"It’s easy to be right.
 It’s hard to build things and take financial risks that reward you for being right."
 -- Sahil Lavingia [1989]*

-> *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."
--- Santiago Nestares [1997]*

 > *"Rich people buy time.
 Poor people buy stuff.
 Ambitious people buy skills.
 Lazy people buy distraction."
 -- x@alexhormozi*